nirmata/kyverno-policies/README.md

 kubectl apply -f best-practices
 ```

-Onxe policies are installed, you can check if they are ready using the command:
+Once policies are installed, you can check if they are ready using the command:

 ```console
 kubectl get cpol